A set of introductory articles written or compiled by libcom.org clearly explaining different issues and topics, and ideas.

 The problem is that every day we recreate a world that wasn't built to serve our needs and is not under our control.
 We are not human beings, we are human resources, cogs in a machine that knows only one purpose: profit.
 The endless pursuit of profit keeps us stuck in boring jobs, or looking for them when we're out of work.
 It keeps us worrying about the rent or mortgage payments every month when our homes were long since built and paid for.
 It keeps the planet on course for an environmental disaster as climate change accelerates and world leaders pontificate.

 In this world, everything has its price.
 Every day, more and more things enter the market.
 A century ago it was automobiles, today even DNA and the Earth's atmosphere have a price.
 For those things which we enjoy most in life - friendship, love, play - the idea of giving them a price is absurd or even obscene.
 The idea strikes us as absurd because the market does not work by the same principles we do.
 'Market forces' leave hundreds of millions starving in a world with surplus food.
-Millions are denied AIDS drugs while pharmaceutical companies spend half their budgets on marketing and administration.
+Millions die of preventable diseases while pharmaceutical companies spend more on marketing than basic research.
 The market does not recognise human needs unless they are backed up with cash.
 The only way to get the cash is to work for a boss or claim benefits.
 By working for a wage, our own bodies and minds enter the market as things to be bought and sold.

 When we work, we create more things which can be sold on the market.
 But we don't get paid the full value of what we create, otherwise there would be nothing left over as profit for the bosses.
 If the company can't make big enough profits, it will shut down, we will be made redundant and the money will be invested elsewhere.
 The bosses' interests are not the same as ours.
 The problem with the market is not that prices are too high or supply too short.
 The problem is not too much regulation or too little.
 The problem is that everything has a price.
 In the world of the market human needs only feature if those humans happen to be rich enough to satisfy them.
 The world's governments all work to uphold this order, sometimes with the carrots of democracy and welfare, sometimes with the sticks of dictatorship and warfare.
 This is not our world.